crossroadlabs/ExpressCommandLine/README.md

 Optional parameters:

+* `--spm` run app built by Swift Package Manager.
+Default is false.
+Always true on Linux.
+* `--xcode` run app built by Xcode.
+Default is true.
+Always false on Linux.
 * `--path path/to/the/app` can be used outside the app's folder explicitly specifying the path to the app.

 ### Print help